Did your grandparents give you a dollar for every A on your report card? Did you ever receive a dreaded F?

-- Uses capital letters, periods, question marks and quotation marks correctly
+- Uses capital letters, periods, question marks, and quotation marks correctly

 - Uses the writing process (prewriting, first draft, revision, and final draft)

-- Writes a friendly letter with a greeting, body and conclusion
+- Writes a friendly letter with a greeting, body, and conclusion

-- Knows the purpose and use of a dictionary, thesaurus and atlas
+- Knows the purpose and use of a dictionary, thesaurus, and atlas

-Instead of letter grades, students receive marks that show how well they have mastered the skills.
-The marks might show whether the student is advanced, proficient, basic or below basic for each standard or they might be numbers representing whether students meet, exceed or approach each standard.
+Instead of letter grades, students receive marks or a code that show how well they have mastered the skills.
+The marks might show whether the student is advanced, proficient, basic or below basic for each standard or they might be numbers representing whether students meet, exceed, or approach each standard.

-Standards-based report cards should provide more consistency between teachers than traditional report cards, because all students are evaluated on the same grade-appropriate skills.
-Parents can see exactly which skills and knowledge their children have learned.
-According to Hoover Liddell, special assistant to the superintendent in the San Francisco Unified School District in California, the marks on a standards-based report card show only how well the child has mastered the grade-level standards, and do not include effort, attitude or work habits, which are usually marked separately.
+Standards-based report cards should provide more consistency between teachers than traditional report cards because all students are evaluated on the same grade-level skills.
+Parents can see exactly which skills and knowledge their child has acquired.
+According to Hoover Liddell, former special assistant to the superintendent in the San Francisco Unified School District in California, the marks on a standards-based report card show only how well the child has mastered the grade-level standards, and do not include effort, attitude, or work habits, which are usually marked separately.
 Parents will want to keep tabs on these as well, even if these characteristics aren’t included in the assessment of the student’s academic skills.

-Why are some districts switching to standards-based report cards?
+Why are some districts are switching?

 Diane Mead, a teacher on special assignment in the Beverly Hills Unified School District in California, believes students are the biggest winners when standards-based report cards are used.
-These report cards give students specific information about how they?re doing and pinpoint where they need to improve.
+These report cards give students specific information about how they’re doing and pinpoint where they need to improve.

-Liddell, who leads a standards-based report card pilot project in San Francisco, said that the new report card is part of an effort to close the gap in achievement among different groups of students.
+Liddell, who lead a standards-based report card pilot project in San Francisco, said that the standard-based report card is part of an effort to close the gap in achievement among different groups of students.
 Because concrete skills and knowledge are listed on the report card, it is one way to help monitor whether all students are being exposed to the same curriculum and learning the skills they should learn in each grade.

-Al Friedenberg, principal of Grant Elementary in Santa Monica, California, jokes that kids will get rich if they get $5 for each good grade on a standards-based report card, because students receive many more marks than on a traditional report card.
+Al Friedenberg, former principal of Grant Elementary in Santa Monica, California, jokes that kids will get rich if they get $5 for each good grade on a standards-based report card, because students receive many more marks than on a traditional report card.

 Another big change for students is understanding the concept of “advanced” or “exceeding standards.”
 Advanced is not necessarily the equivalent of an A on a traditional report card.
 For example, if a fifth-grader received A’s on every math test during the semester, she would probably receive an A on a traditional report card.
 If those math tests measured only the concepts fifth graders are expected to master, those A’s would be the equivalent of “proficient” on a standards-based report card; the student is doing what he should be doing, but not necessarily more.